0x48piraj/wrong8007/README.md

 **Wrong Boot** (*codename: `wrong8007`*) is a **programmable dead man's switch** for Linux, living entirely in kernel space.
 Think of it as the software equivalent of a burner phone **OR** a modular kernel trigger framework for last-resort execution.

-Inspired by the legendary [USBKill](https://github.com/hephaest0s/usbkill) project and reinvented from scratch, it's **modular, trigger-agnostic**, and **execution-flexible**: you choose how it activates, you choose what it does.
+Inspired by the [USBKill](https://github.com/hephaest0s/usbkill) project, Wrong Boot rethinks the idea as a modular Linux kernel module.
+Triggers are independent of execution, allowing the same core to support different activation mechanisms while leaving payloads entirely user-defined.

-This project was revisited and expanded in memory of **[Mark Klein](https://en.wikipedia.org/wiki/Mark_Klein)** (May 2, 1945 – March 8, 2025) the AT&T technician who, in 2006, revealed the existence of warrantless mass surveillance (Secrets of [Room 641A](https://en.wikipedia.org/wiki/Room_641A)) by the NSA.
+This project was revisited and expanded in memory of **[Mark Klein](https://en.wikipedia.org/wiki/Mark_Klein)** (May 2, 1945 - March 8, 2025), the AT&T technician who, in 2006, revealed the existence of warrantless mass surveillance (Secrets of [Room 641A](https://en.wikipedia.org/wiki/Room_641A)) by the NSA.

-In a world where truths vanish into evidence lockers, systems can be seized, tampered with or forcibly accessed, and control can be taken in seconds, **reaction time is everything**.

-Wrong Boot isn't just a tool.
-It's **last words**.
-A line you draw before someone else crosses it.

-When the moment comes, **`wrong8007`** won't ask questions.
-It will act exactly how you told it to.
+Systems can be seized, inspected, or tampered with in seconds.
+By then, the opportunity to decide may already be gone.
+What remains is the decision you made *beforehand*.

+Wrong Boot exists for those situations.
+It monitors predefined conditions from within the kernel and executes the response you chose before that moment arrived.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/d5a0bb9e-a23e-46f8-af5f-bb8e01277dca" alt="demo gif">